const order = Order.init("Pizza Margherita", n = 1);

 waiter.receive_order(order);

-var food_not_ready = false;
+waiter.ask_kitchen_to_cook();var food_not_ready = true;

 while (food_not_ready) {

-food_not_ready = waiter.is_food_ready();
+food_not_ready = waiter.is_food_ready();}

 const food = waiter.get_food_from_kitchen();